rust-lang/blog.rust-lang.org/posts/inside-rust/2020-02-26-ffi-unwind-design-meeting.md

 ## Comparison table for the proposed designs

 In this table, "UB" stands for "undefined behavior".
-Some instances of UB can be detected at runtime, but the code to do so would impose an undesirable code-size penalty; the group recommends generating such code only for debug builds.
-These cases are marked "UB (debug: abort)"
+We believe that all of these instances of undefined behavior could be detected at runtime, but the code to do so would impose an undesirable code-size penalty, entirely negating the optimizations made possible by using `panic=unwind` or the non-unwinding `"C"` ABI.
+This code would therefore only be appropriate for debug builds.
+Additionally, the complexity of implementing such checks may outweight their benefits.

 Note that unwinding through a frame that has destructors without running those destructors (e.g. because they have been optimized out by `panic=abort`) is